moondance-labs/tanssi-docs/learn/appchains/index.md

 # Appchains In Tanssi

 Developing a blockchain that balances scalability, efficiency, and customization is a complex task.
-Appchains in Tanssi are designed to address these challenges by providing a detailed understanding of how they operate within Tanssi’s modular infrastructure.
+Tanssi appchains address these challenges through their integration into Tanssi's modular infrastructure.
 This section explains the structure, functionality, and unique characteristics of appchains in the Tanssi ecosystem.

-Key Features of Appchains In Tanssi:
+Key features of appchains in Tanssi:

-- **Runtime Customization:** Adapt transaction types, execution logic, and state transitions to fit your appchain’s specific requirements
+- **Runtime customization** - adapt transaction types, execution logic, and state transitions to fit your appchain’s specific requirements
-- **Transaction Efficiency:** Optimize transaction fees for scalability and economic sustainability
+- **Transaction efficiency** - optimize transaction fees for scalability and economic sustainability
-- **Scalability at its Core:** Build appchains that are prepared to grow alongside your ecosystem
+- **Scalability at its core** - build appchains that are prepared to grow alongside your ecosystem

 # Explore What This Section Covers